Resources & publications

 Living With Data: knowledge, experiences and perceptions of data practices carried out a survey in late 2020 of people’s attitudes to data uses.
 We used the web survey platform Qualtrics to recruit and administer the survey to 2000 adults in the UK.
-We asked about: Personal characteristics; Internet usage; Awareness of data uses; General attitudes to data uses; Trust in institutions’ data uses; Attitudes to specific public sector data uses in the BBC, DWP and NHS; and Concerns about data uses as they compare with other concerns.
-The full report, a summary of our findings and original survey questions are all available from this page.
+We asked about: awareness of data uses; general attitudes to data uses; trust in institutions’ data uses; attitudes to specific public sector data uses in the BBC, DWP and NHS; and concerns about data uses as they compare with other concerns.
+Produced in June 2021, the full report, a summary of our findings and original survey questions are all available from this page.

-Resources for doing qualitative research which addresses inequalities in times of social distancing
+Resources for doing qualitative research which addresses inequalities in times of social distancing, September 2020

 Many of us are currently facing challenges as we seek to carry out qualitative research which addresses inequalities under socially distanced conditions.
 Lots of people are thinking creatively about how to overcome these challenges, and we’re aware of a number of events, webinars and discussions on this topic that have taken place.